firefly-oss/pom-validator-tool/README.md

   <img src="https://img.shields.io/badge/License-Apache%202.0-green?style=for-the-badge" alt="Apache 2.0 License">
 </p>

-> **Part of the [Firefly Platform Toolset](https://github.com/firefly-oss)** - A collection of enterprise-grade tools for modern Java development and microservices architecture.
+> **Part of the [Firefly OpenCore Banking Platform](https://github.com/firefly-oss)** - An open-source core banking platform providing enterprise-grade financial services infrastructure and developer tools.

 A comprehensive Java 21 tool for validating Maven POM files, checking for structure issues, dependency problems, version conflicts, and best practices violations.
 The tool provides actionable suggestions for fixing detected issues.

-## 🔥 Firefly Platform Integration
+## 🔥 About Firefly OpenCore Banking Platform

-This tool is designed to integrate seamlessly with the Firefly Platform ecosystem:
+**Firefly** is an **OpenCore Banking Platform** that provides modern, cloud-native infrastructure for financial services.
+As part of our commitment to the open-source community, we're releasing a suite of development tools that we use internally to maintain code quality and consistency across our microservices architecture.

+This POM Validator Tool is part of the **Firefly Platform Toolset** - a collection of enterprise-grade tools we're open-sourcing to help developers build robust, scalable financial applications.

+### Platform Integration

+- **🏦 Banking Microservices**: Ensures POM consistency across financial service modules
-- **🏗️ Build Pipeline Integration**: Works with Firefly CI/CD templates
+- **🏗️ CI/CD Pipeline**: Integrates with banking platform build pipelines
-- **📊 Quality Gates**: Enforces Maven best practices across Firefly projects
+- **📊 Compliance & Quality**: Enforces enterprise standards required in financial services
-- **🔧 Developer Tools**: Part of the Firefly developer experience toolkit
+- **🔧 Developer Experience**: Streamlines development of banking applications
-- **🚀 Microservices Ready**: Optimized for Firefly microservice architectures
+- **🚀 Cloud-Native Ready**: Optimized for containerized banking microservices

 ## Features